 But when you do something differently, we shake our heads and say: "Not like that."

-In my twenty years of practice and teaching, I've learnt this.
-When teachers respect students' difference and meet them where they are, students learn to:
+In my twenty years of practice and teaching, I've learnt that when teachers respect students' differences and meet them where they are, students learn to:

 listen to their body (for real)